-The two most common species of spiders found invading homes and yards throughout greater Fairfax, Virginia include black widow spiders and wolf spiders.
+The most common species of spiders found invading homes and yards throughout Northern Virginia, Maryland, and Washington DC are black widow spiders, grass spiders, jumping spiders, and wolf spiders.

 Wolf spiders are dark brown in color with pale, yellow stripes or other markings, and their robust bodies and powerful legs are covered in hair.
 Wolf spiders are not web-building spiders; instead, they create burrows in the ground or under dense vegetation, rock piles, or woodpiles.
 Wolf spiders use their longs legs to run quickly and hunt down their prey.

 Are spiders dangerous?

 Some species of spiders are dangerous.
 Black widow spiders are considered to be dangerous.
 Although bites are rare, their venom is powerful enough to cause health problems in a person that has been bitten.
 The venom from black widow spiders affects the nervous system and symptoms may include fever, increased blood pressure, and nausea.
 If you receive a bite from a black widow spider, you should seek medical attention immediately.

 Wolf spiders are a species of spider that is not dangerous to people.
 They are considered to be only a nuisance pest.
 Bites from wolf spiders are rare, and their venom is not strong enough to cause problems for people.
 Wolf spiders move in a fast, unpredictable manner and their appearance makes them startling pests for people to encounter.